mikehumphrey/VolunteerTime/README.md

 ### 1. Firebase Project Setup

 This application is configured to use Firebase.
-The configuration is located in `src/lib/firebase.ts`.

 #### Firestore Database Setup
 You must first create the Firestore database in your project.